-Hope you love this turkey cranberry sandwich!
 How do you like to enjoy leftover turkey?
 Do tell!

-Turkey Cranberry Sandwich with Mozzarella & Goat Cheese
+Cheesy Turkey Cranberry Sandwich

-- 2 tbsp mayo
+- 2 tablespoons mayonnaise

-- 2 oz goat cheese
+- 2 ounces goat cheese

-- 3 tbsp cranberry sauce
+- 3 tablespoons cranberry sauce

-- pinch black pepper
+- pinch freshly ground black pepper

-- 2 tbsp butter
+- 2 tablespoons butter

 - Top cranberry sauce with a few leaves of baby spinach.